worlickwerx/sbig-util/README.md

 ### sbig-util

 sbig-util is a set of Linux command line tools for controlling cameras from the Santa Barbara Instrument group.
 The goal is to develop a simple tool that can directly control a camera and filter wheel in the field during an astrophotography session.
 Perhaps our tool can be a building block for more complex, process-oriented software, or serve as another demo for using the SBIG SDK.

-sbig-util includes a copy of the SBIG Linux Development kit and firmware as a convenience.
+sbig-util includes a copy of the SBIG Linux Development Kit as a convenience.
 You may configure sbig-util to use either this copy, or another external one.
 These instructions presume that you will use the internal one.
+The SDK includes firmware, udev rules, documentation, the SBIG universal (user space) driver, and some test code.

 ### Supported Platforms